 Since the subgroup was formed, a large number of documents has been submitted to the channel modeling subgroup or presented and discussed at IEEE802.15.6 meetings and teleconference calls.
 They can be found on the https://mentor.ieee.org/802.15/documents, and are cited where appropriate in this document.
 The channel model subgroup started its activities at the meeting in January 2007 (Taipei), and is submitting this final report in November 2008 (Dallas).
-Appreciation is extended to all the participants from academia and industry, whose efforts made this model possible.
+Appreciation is extended to all the participants from academia, industry and other research organization, whose efforts made this document possible.

-Despite of significant efforts have been carried out to make models as realistic as possible, the number of available measurements on which the model can be based for wide range of frequencies (see Table 1) are insufficient.
+Significant efforts have been carried out to make models as realistic as possible, despite the limited number of available measurements on which the model can be based for wide range of frequencies (see Table 1).